-Despite my best attempts to disgrace my parents during my college years, I ended up graduating from Brandeis University, not with the degree in theater that I went in for, but with the slightly-less-useless-than-a-degree-in-English degree in Sociology.
+I grew up in a well-to-do suburb of Boston.
+As befit my status as the middle child of three girls, I was an under-achiever prone to testing the limits.
+Despite my best attempts to disgrace my parents, I ended up graduating from Brandeis University, not with the degree in theater that I went in for, but with a degree nonetheless.

 My early working years were exciting.
 I put in time at a radio station, a record company, and a cable television station.
 I was awarded a gold record for REO Speedwagon’s, Keep On Loving You; saw lots of rock concerts from back stage; hosted a local access cable television show called Absolutely Animals about, you guessed it, animals; and was introduced to computers when a friend bought a Commodore 64.

 At some point I answered a classified ad in the newspaper (that’s how people used to find jobs and get news before the Internet) that said “we’ll teach you personal computers so you can help our customers.”
 I got the job and after a brief stint doing technical support I moved into marketing in high tech where, professionally speaking, I’ve been ever since.